-Alice Di Concetto, LL.M
+Alice Di Concetto

-Founder & Legal Advisor, The European Institute for Animal Law & Policy
+Chief Legal Advisor, The European Institute for Animal Law & Policy

-Alice Di Concetto is the founder of The European Institute for Animal Law & Policy, a think tank specializing in EU animal law and policies, where she provides services to EU-based animal protection nonprofits and public administrations.
-She additionally is a lecturer in European animal law at the Sorbonne Law School and animal ethics at Sciences Po College.
+Alice Di Concetto is the founder of the European Institute for Animal Law & Policy, a think-and-do tank specializing in EU animal law and policies.
+Additionally, she is a lecturer in animal ethics at Sciences Po (Paris, France).